w3c/mnx/doctools/METASPEC-FORMAT.md

 ### Allowed values

-Objects of kind `string` and `number` may enumerate their allowed values in `values`, mapping each value to its description:
+Objects of kind `string`, `integer` and `float` may enumerate their allowed values in `values`, mapping each value to its description:

 ```json
 "stem-direction": {